-If the discloser is not satisfied with the findings of any investigation, they should contact Chair.
+If the discloser is not satisfied with the findings of any investigation, they can contact the Company Secretary or the CEO for further advice.

-8. Protections and Support
+9. Protections and Support

-NQBP acknowledges that for Employees who are involved in, or are the Subject Officer of a PID, the experience may be stressful.
+NQBP acknowledges that for Employees who are involved in, or are the Subject Officer of a PID or Protected Disclosure, the experience may be stressful.